syntasso/kratix-docs/docs/_partials/_enhancing-a-promise.md

 ```
 <br />

 You have successfully released a new platform capability!
-Your users can request a Postgres instance, and that instance will include their `costCentre`.
+Your users can request a Postgres Resource, and that Postgres will include their `costCentre`.

 ### Step six: Verify {#verify-resource}
-> Check it works: make a request to your platform for a Postgres instance
+> Check it works: make a request to your platform for a  Postgres Resource

-#### Verifying your Kratix Promise can be fulfiled
+#### Verifying your Kratix Promise can be fulfilled

-Switching hats to test your release, now act as one of your users to make sure the Promise creates working instances.
+Switching hats to test your release, now act as one of your users to make sure the Promise creates working Resource.

-You need to create a Kratix Resource Request, which is a valid Kubernetes
+You need to create a request for a Resource, which is a valid Kubernetes
 resource.
 Like all Kubernetes resources, this  must include all [required
 fields](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/#required-fields):